Tomas Evjen

 Tomas Evjen (10 October 1972 – 11 September 2012) was a Norwegian editor, media personality and film producer.

 Biography

 He appeared in Radio Saltdal when he was 12 years old and later worked as a journalist in Nordlandsposten.
 In 1996, he became editor and general manager of Saltenposten until 2000.
 He also worked as a reporter for Se og Hør.
-In 2001, he founded his own media and film company "News On Request AS" in Saltdal which he later moved to Bodø.
+In 2001, he founded his own media and film company "News On Request AS" in Saltdal Municipality which he later moved to Bodø.
 The company won the Sparebanken Nord-Norges industry award in 2005.
 He also became the general manager of Mediegården in Bodø.

 He produced a number of films and shorts including Dead Snow in 2009 and the documentary Pappa kom hem in 2010.
 At the time of his death, he was producing a film with Norwegian director Nils Gaup about the miners' rebellion in Sulis.
 Dead Snow was nominated for Amanda award becoming a best-selling Norwegian films abroad.